joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

   </div>
 </div>

 With lunch time near and stomach rumbling, we had to stop for lunch.
-There aren&#8217;t any places in Kupalli and I decided to stop at Thirthalli for lunch.
+There aren't any places in Kupalli and I decided to stop at Thirthalli for lunch.
 After a quick lunch pitstop we started towards Jog and reached there in another couple of hours.
 A massive plaque welcomed us to Jog

 <div id="attachment_1058" style="width: 1623px" class="wp-caption aligncenter">
   <img class="size-full wp-image-1058" src="https://images.sbhat.me/sb/2016/08/Welcome-to-Jog.jpg" alt="Welcome to Jog" width="1613" height="1210" />